QuynhND/cmacc-test/README.md

 $ name = "United States of America";
 ```

+## Accounts

-2. We use a similar schema for Bank (or other) Account information.
+We use a similar schema for Bank (or other) Account information.
 The account info is in a acct.cmacc file which is located in Acct > entity > acctID > acctnum folder.

+## Identities

-3. Identity is tracked in the ID folder in the cmacc-test directory, but when you start using Cmacc for private use, this may change.
+Identity is tracked in the ID folder in the cmacc-test directory, but when you start using Cmacc for private use, this may change.

 - If you have a lot of a specific contract (for example a consent form) you can keep all IDs in the ID folder.

 - But if you have a project based business with a new customer for each project and several documents/contracts for a given project, then you may want to create a new folder for each customer/partner, and this folder will include its ID and all the documents defining the relationship with this specific party.
 So the folder structure will look like Customer_X > NDA or Customer_X > MOU, with the Customer_X.cmacc file defining the Customer at the top of the directory with its name.

+## Generic forms

+### Displaying, formatting

-4. Generic forms used for presentation purposes are kept in the Country folder, because typically definitions and presentations are specific to a geography (how you display addresses or how you present a person or an entity).
+Generic forms used for presentation purposes are kept in the Country folder, because typically definitions and presentations are specific to a geography (how you display addresses or how you present a person or an entity).
 Example of these generic forms are _entity.cmacc, _individual.cmacc, _entity_NEA.cmacc (name, entity description, address), _entity_individual.cmacc (an individual presented as an entity).

+### Gender, Pronouns

+Generic forms related to gender are kept in the ID folder for now.
+he.cmacc, she.cmacc and maybe it.cmacc at some point (IoT)

-5. Generic forms related to pronouns are kept in the Form folder.
+Generic forms related to pronouns are kept in the Form folder.
 This allows to build documents that can then be customize to reflect the sex of the person, or whether they are for a group (we) or for an individual (I).
 So we have _pron.cmacc, _plur.cmacc, _sing.cmacc, and generic forms like signature blocks, that can be re-used from one document to the other: _sign_Simple.cmacc, _sign_4.cmacc etc.

-The list of forms available will grow as we identify re-usable pieces in the production of documents.
+The list of generic forms available will grow as we identify re-usable pieces in the production of documents.
 Feel free to submit you own form as you see fit.